xabierblanch/XBGRockfall/README.md

 Author: Xabier Blanch<br/>
 Contact: xabierblanch@gmail.com<br/>

-Codes and scripts programmed for the correct operation of DSLR systems installed in La Alhambra (Granada).
+Software (codes and folders) developed for the automation of rockfall identification from fixed photogrammetric systems (for example [HRCam-System](https://github.com/xabierblanch/HRCam-System)).

+This software uses part of the MEMI workflow ([MEMI_Workflow](https://github.com/xabierblanch/MEMI_Workflow)) and can be complemented with the Machine Learning identification algorithm ([ML Rockfall](https://github.com/xabierblanch/ML_Rockfall)).

-Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD)
+Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD).
+All these codes are developed for a particular case, some modifications will be necessary.
+If you use these codes or if they inspire you in your work, please share it with me :D (And cite it correctly).

 How to cite:
 -----
-Pending publication (PhD thesis)
+* I. Pending publication (PhD thesis)

+* II.
+Blanch, X.; Eltner, A.; Guinau, M.; Abellan, A. Multi-Epoch and Multi-Imagery (MEMI) Photogrammetric Workflow for Enhanced Change Detection Using Time-Lapse Cameras.
+Remote Sens.
+2021, 13, 1460. https://doi.org/10.3390/rs13081460

 Images:
 -----